50 Shades of GATE: Beyond Party Politics and Ole Talk – A Student Perspective

 – Is the government prepared to justify why this approach was taken which has fundamentally changed the orientation of GATE?

 – A means test also runs the risk of welfarising education.
 More and more on Facebook and in public debate I see discussion about which group and what group is worthy of GATE.
-How do we create a system that does not turn classes against each other?
-In the means test tiered system, are we really including the economic realities of lower middle class homes who on paper represent a very good income earning situation but often have little disposable income in spite of their productivity and economic contribution?
+What measures are being put in place to avoid stigmatisation of students from working class socio-economic backgrounds?

-Bringing political pleasure by hurting democracy?
-That is 50 Shades of GATE
+Political pleasure by hurting democracy?
+That is 50 Shades of GATE:

-In whatever way I can, I will continue to encourage a different conversation on GATE and spend a year sensitizing and mobilizing students around sustainable and quality public education.
+In whatever way I can, I will continue to encourage a different conversation on GATE and spend a year sensitising and mobilising students around sustainable and quality public education.
 Let us not turn against our people in this moment of hardship, we feel the pain.
-Let us turn our eyes to greater state accountability and the democratization of information and decision making to make the walk a little better.
+Let us turn our eyes to greater state accountability and the democratisation of information and decision-making to make the walk a little better.

-One thought on “50 Shades of GATE: Beyond Party Politics and Ole Talk”
+One thought on “50 Shades of GATE: Beyond Party Politics and Ole Talk – A Student Perspective”

 Comments are closed.